HECM for Purchase

 This question has been around for years, but until recently some seniors were not able to downsize or upsize to a home that better fit their lifestyle.
 Now, there’s a powerful tool that many Real Estate professionals are now using with their senior buyers.
 The HECM for Purchase or H4P, can be used to either downsize or upsize to purchase their dream retirement home.

-If you are 62 years or older, the Home Equity Conversion Mortgage (HECM) for Purchase loan can help you buy your next home without required monthly mortgage payments.
+If you are 62 years or older, the Home Equity Conversion Mortgage (HECM) for Purchase loan, or reverse mortgage purchase, can help you buy your next home without required monthly mortgage payments.
 The HECM for Purchase or H4P is a Federal Housing Administration (FHA) insured home loan that allows seniors to use the equity from the sale of a previous residence to buy their next primary home in one transaction.

 Using a HECM for Purchase to “Right-Size” for Retirement